 PE is the leading cause of pregnancy-related maternal death in developed countries.
 The risk of PE is higher in the postpartum period, particularly after a caesarean section.
 Pregnancy does not alter the clinical features of PE but, as pregnant women often complain of breathlessness, this symptom should be interpreted with caution.

-See the separate article on Venous Thromboembolism in Pregnancy.
+See the separate Venous Thromboembolism in Pregnancy article.

 Complications and prognosis

 - If left untreated, the prognosis for PE is poor.
 Even when treated, some patients develop chronic thromboembolic pulmonary hypertension, which is caused by obstruction of the pulmonary arteries due to PE.
 This puts excessive pressure on the heart, which can cause heart failure.